lukerobinson98/Web-App-DevOps-Project/README.md

 - SQLAlchemy (version 2.0.21)
 - werkzeug (version 2.2.3)

+### Containerisation using Docker and clean up

+1. To containerise first make sure the dockerfile is saved in the directory
+2. Then run the command docker build -t <image-name> .
+3. To run the Docker container locally execute docker run -p 8050:5000 <image-name>
+4. Make sure you are logged into Docker Hub and then push the image using docker push <docker-hub-username>/<image-name>:<tag>
+5. You can then check the image has succesfully pushed by logging into Docker Hub and seeing if it is there
+6. To test pulling the image from Docker Hub run the commands docker pull <docker-hub-username>/<image-name>:<tag> and then docker run -p 5000:5000 <docker-hub-username>/<image-name>:<tag>

+#### Image Information
+- Image Name: 'web-app-image'
+- Tags: 'v1'
+- Docker Hub Repo: 'lukerobinson98/web-app-image'

+### Clean Up Process

+1. To clean up unnecessary containers first run docker ps -a to list all containers
+2. Then run docker rm <container-id>, replacing <container-id> with the id of any unnecessary containers
+3. To clean up unnecessary images run docker images -a
+4. Then remove any unnecessary images using docker rmi <image-id>, replacing <image-id> with the id of any unnecessary images

+### Defining Networking Services with IaC

+- **networking-module:** Manages the Azure Networking Services for the AKS cluster.

 ### Usage

 To run the application, you simply need to run the `app.py` script in this repository.
 Once the application starts you should be able to access it locally at `http://127.0.0.1:5000`.
 Here you will be meet with the following two pages: